-a. for each individual option a "gamma impact" should be calculated according to a Taylor series expansion as:
+(a) for each individual option a "gamma impact" should be calculated according to a Taylor series expansion as:

-Gamma impact = $\frac{1}{2}$ x Gamma x VU where VU = Variation of the underlying of the option.
+Gamma impact = 1/2 x Gamma x VU^2 where VU = Variation of the underlying of the option.

-- b.
-VU will be calculated as follows: - for interest rate options if the underlying is a bond, the price sensitivity should be worked out as explained.
-An equivalent calculation should be carried out where the underlying is an interest rate. - for options on equities and equity indices; which are not permitted at present, the market value of the underlying should be multiplied by 9%;
+- (b) VU will be calculated as follows: - for interest rate options if the underlying is a bond, the price sensitivity should be worked out as explained.
+An equivalent calculation should be carried out where the underlying is an interest rate. - for options on equities and equity indices; which are not permitted at present, the market value of the underlying should be multiplied by 9%9; - for foreign exchange and gold options: the market value of the underlying should be multiplied by 9%; - (c) For the purpose of this calculation the following positions should be treated as the same underlying: - for interest rates10, each time-band as set out in Annex 811; - for equities and stock indices, each national market; - for foreign currencies and gold, each currency pair and gold; - (d) Each option on the same underlying will have a gamma impact that is either positive or negative.
+These individual gamma impacts will be summed, resulting in a net gamma impact for each underlying that is either positive or negative.
+Only those net gamma impacts that are negative will be included in

-The basic rules set out here for interest rate and equity options do not attempt to capture specific risk when calculating gamma capital charges.
+9 The basic rules set out here for interest rate and equity options do not attempt to capture specific risk when calculating gamma capital charges.
 However, Reserve Bank may require specific banks to do so.